Week 2 — From Raw Data to Report

 1. Discover without AI first (5 min).
 Open the 2,000-row sample and the codebook.
 Jot down what you can tell unaided, and a first guess at a research question (a y and an x).
 This sharpens what AI is actually adding.

 2. Understand with AI.
-Upload the codebook + sample.
+Put the codebook PDF and the sample CSV in your project folder and launch the harness there — then just ask; it reads both itself.
 Ask: how many countries? what years? what do Q1–Q89 cover (which sections)? what do negative values (−1…−5) mean?
 Then test it: “Explain the difference between Q6 and Q7 in simple terms.”
 Check: you can name 5 Q-variables and what they measure.

 3. Write a mini data dictionary / README.
 For the variables you’ll use, document name, meaning, scale, and missing codes.
 Iterate it with AI, but verify every technical detail.
 Check: a teammate could pick up your DATA.md and know what each column is.